Practicing for Recording Sessions

 All too often, when the recording gear switches on, artistic and technical fine points that they thought were under their control slip from their grasp.

-The following eight practice tips, adapted from Chapter 11 of The Musician’s Way, will help you excel in the studio.
+The following eight practice tips, adapted from Chapter 11 of The Musician’s Way, help performers excel in the studio.

 1. Spruce Up Your Style

-On top of practicing your material deeply, refine your tone, rhythm, and interpretation; also mitigate extraneous sounds such as shifting feet and loud breaths.
+Practice your material deeply, refining your tone, rhythm, and interpretation.
+Also mitigate extraneous sounds such as shifting feet and loud breaths.

 2. Maintain a Stable Position

-When you record, the sound source and microphones need to be in a steady relationship.
-Added to that, excessive movements generate noise.
+When you record, the sound source and the microphones need to be in a steady relationship.
+Added to that, excessive body movements generate noise.

 3. Manage Your Beginnings and Endings